of Parasitic Flowering Plants

 The number of taxa involved in this polytomy is quite high, involving

 caryophyllids, rosids and asterids.
-Recent molecular using complete
+A molecular analysis using complete

 chloroplast genomes from over 80 angiosperms (Moore et al. 2008)